prometheus.yml

 Cache hit rate (per namespace)

-The fraction of queries served from cache without touching S3:
+The fraction of queries served from cache without touching the backend:

 firnflow_cache_hits_total{namespace="production"}